eclipse-zenoh/zenoh-cpp/docs/interop.rst

 Interoperability with zenoh-c / zenoh-pico
 ==========================================
-This is the list of the functions that can be use for interoperability between zenoh-c/zenoh-pico and zenoh-c++.
+This is the list of the functions that can be use for interoperability between zenoh-c/zenoh-pico and zenoh-cpp.
 These functions essentially perform conversion of c-structs into c++ classes and back.
 They should be used with care, and it is up to the user to ensure that all necessary invariants uphold.

 .. doxygennamespace:: zenoh::interop